dancer1325/Curso-Introduccion-a-GraphQL/GraphQL vs Rest - Graphql/README.md

 * `npm install`
 * `npm run start`

-# How to execute calls?
+# How to execute GraphQL operations?
 * Execute the files '.gql' into the folder 'Queries'
+  * Problem: It's not possible anymore, using VSC's GraphQL plugin because it's not supported anymore these query and mutations operations

 # Notes
 * 'apollo-server-express'